james-stevens/promyq/README.md

 You can build the container yourself by running the wrapper script `./dkmk` or you can pull it from `docker.com` as `jamesstevens/promyq`.

+If you just run the container with no set-up, it should work and give you two demo dashboards that reflect the demo stock portfolio.

 ## Supported Environment Variables